tvturnhout/chessential/README.md

 - Learning how to play
 - Evaluate and play

+To be completed

-## Data generation
+### Data generation

-To create a training set
+To be completed

 #
 License